 Is It a Good Idea to Outsource Product Management?

-“Who on earth outsources product management?”
+“Who on earth would outsource product management?”

 It’s not an uncommon question, given that product management is so intrinsically linked to the long-term success of your product that it might seem unnatural to trust anyone else with it.